bismuthfoundation/hypernode/doc/commands.md

 ## Mempool Sync
 * Every (time) the client sends its mempool (new tx only) to the server it's connected to, and gets the peer new tx as well to digest.
-TODO: continue to "sync" when it's our turn to forge?